ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 ...

-Reader, you may be wondering: what work did you do while at Weber-Aufderhar?
+Reader, you may be wondering: what work did you do while at Runolfsdottir Group?

 Well, for a month, not much of anything.
-Eloise gave me the excuse of the company shifting, and some documents to look over, and the usual statements of "hang in there."
+Kandis gave me the excuse of the company shifting, and some documents to look over, and the usual statements of "hang in there."

 It's fine, that's normal really.